D-VAL: An automatic functional equivalence validation tool for planning domain models: Related work

 \section{Related work}

-Our definition of planning domain model functional equivalence is a relaxed version of \cite{shoeeb2011comparing} equivalence definition.
-They defined planning domain model weak equivalence as a relation between two domains when both can represent the same set of planning problems and every valid plan that can be produced from the first domain is also a valid plan in the second domain under a certain bijective mapping of the components of the two domains.
+Our definition of planning domain model functional equivalence is a relaxed version of \citeauthor{shoeeb2011comparing}\textquotesingle s~\citeyear{shoeeb2011comparing} weak equivalence definition.
+In their work, \citeauthor{shoeeb2011comparing} defined two flavours of domain equivalences.
+They first defined the planning domain model strong equivalence as a one-to-one mapping that maps the names of predicates, variables, operator schema and types from one domain to another.
+They also defined the planning domain model weak equivalence as a relation between two domains when both can represent the same set of planning problems, and every valid plan that can be produced from the first domain is also a valid plan in the second domain under a certain bijective mapping of the components of the two domains.

 We relax their definition in two ways.
-Firstly, we require a bijective mapping between the predicates only, not between other parts of the domains.
-Secondly, we consider planning domain models to be functionally equivalent if they can solve the same set of planning problems, even if the solutions differ.
+Firstly, we require a bijective mapping between the predicates and variables, but not necessarily between every operator schema of functionally equivalent domains.
+Nevertheless, in our definition, we request a bijective mapping between primitive operators, particular type of operator schemata, in the domains under validation.
+Secondly, we consider planning domain models functionally equivalent if they can solve the same set of planning problems, even if the solutions differ.

-In fact, it can be argued that their weak and strong equivalence are identical.
+In fact, it can be argued that the weak and strong equivalence relations presented in the authors' research are identical.
 For two domains to produce the same set of plans for the same set of problems, the directed graphs representing the reachable state space of both domains must be isomorphic.
 Isomorphism is a strong bi-simulation relation.
-For the directed graphs of the reachable state space of two domains to be isomorphic, both domains should be identical apart from the names of the domains' components.
-Hence, the requirement to generate the same plans for every planning problem can be achieved only through strong equivalence.
+For the directed graphs of the reachable state space of two domains to be isomorphic, both domains should be identical apart from the names of the domains\textquotesingle \ components.
+Hence, the requirement to generate the same plans for every planning problem can be achieved only through strong equivalence, not by a weak equivalence as proposed by \citeauthor{shoeeb2011comparing}~\citeyear{shoeeb2011comparing}.